 - Ms. Pragid has spent thousands of hours effectively managing e-discovery review teams and project managers to ensure a streamlined and cost-effective process for clients.
 She routinely works with internal, as well as third party project managers and review teams.

-- Obtained a temporary and permanent injunction (restraining orders) for a victim who had been cyber-stalked for more than five years.
-After the respondent repeatedly violated the restraining orders, Ms. Pragid assisted her client in seeking criminal contempt.
-Thereafter, the Palm Beach County Sherriff's office arrested the respondent and incarcerated him for several months.
+- Obtained a temporary and permanent injunction (restraining orders) for a victim who had been cyber-stalked for more than five years; after the respondent repeatedly violated the restraining orders, assisted the client in seeking criminal contempt; thereafter, the local sheriff's office arrested the respondent, who remains incarcerated

 - University of Miami School of Law, J.D., summa cum laude